mkthewlis/Milestone-Project-3/README.md

 #### My Tasks

 - Once a user has either signed up or signed in, they are directed to their 'My Tasks' page with an overview of their tasks.
 - If they don't have any tasks yet, they are encouraged to begin by adding their first task.
+The image is also much larger if a user does not have any tasks.
 - The 'Add a task' button directs a user to the 'Add a task' page (described below).
 - If the user has already created some tasks, these are separated into two lists: Pending and Completed Tasks respectively.
 Pending tasks can be clicked on to reveal an accordion displaying more information about the task and the following buttons: Complete, Edit, Delete.
-The 'Complete' button moves the task to the completed list with a flash message to confirm this, the 'Edit' button redirects the user to the 'Edit Task' page (described below) and the 'Delete' button removes the task completely with another flash message to confirm that it has been deleted.
+The 'Complete' button moves the task to the completed list with a flash message to confirm this, the 'Edit' button redirects the user to the 'Edit Task' page (described below) and the 'Delete' button prompts a modal to expand, with a confirmation that the task should be removed completely.

 #### Add a new task